5 Amazing Tips for Riding Lime Scooters in Rochester

 - When you are done, you need to login to your account and end your ride.
 If you used your phone for your account, you log back in to the app with that phone number and the app will send another special code to that phone number.
 You MUST have that code to stop the bike from charging you and if you try to get the code too many times, it makes you wait a bit until you can try again.
 We learned this one the hard way...and remember, it charges by the minute so you literally just stand there waiting and paying.

 - They can go pretty fast!
-You don't have to go top speed...but you can. 😁 Two out of three of my kids thought that going super fast was awesome!
-The third, said, “It’s the most terrifying thing I’ve ever done.
+You don't have to go top speed...but you can. 😁 One of my kids did say “It’s the most terrifying thing I’ve ever done.
 I don’t like how it accelerates so quickly.”

 - Bonus Tip: The battery doesn't last forever.
 If you can, find a scooter that has a fully charged battery.
 One of our rides ended a little bit earlier than the others and so it was all muscle moving that scooter...but we still got to pay for that too.